 Thanks to 6,600 researchers and € 3 billion in annual investments (1.3 in production and 1.7 in R&D), Italy is a major player in pharmaceutical research.
 This is amply demonstrated by the country’s specialisations in biotech medicinal products, advanced therapies, orphan drugs, blood derivatives, vaccines and clinical trials.
 Such pre-eminence has been achieved through territorial networks and in cooperation with public and private centres of excellence, universities, innovative SMEs, start-ups, charities and non-profit bodies.

 The pharmaceutical industry represents a force for the entire economy having, as it does, the highest recorded national growth rates, in recent years, for employment, investments, exports and production.
 And it is also one of the greenest industrial sectors.

-In order to guarantee the most correct behaviour Farmindustria member companies have adopted a Code of Professional Conduct - today one of the most rigorous in Europe - that regulates not only the relations between companies but also their relations with the scientific and medical community.
+Furthermore, in order to guarantee business probity Farmindustria has adopted a Code of Conduct – one of the most severe in Europe – to regulate inter-company dealings and relations with the scientific and healthcare communities.